apache/tvm/go/README.md

 This folder contain golang interface for TVM runtime.
 It brings TVM runtime to Golang.

 - It enable c runtime api of tvm exposed to golang.
-- We use swig (http://www.swig.org) for interface generation.
 - It enables module loading (lib, graph and params) and inference operations.

 ## Installation

 ### Requirements

-- swig 3.x for interface generation.
 - go compiler (https://golang.org/)

 ### Modules

 - runtime
   Module that generates golang package corresponding to the c runtime api exposed from tvm source tree.
-  This process include wrapers generation golang and building golang package _tvmgo.a_
+  This process build golang package _tvmgo.a_

 - sample
-  Sample golang reference application to load a compiled tvm module and inference through tvmgo package.
+  Sample golang reference applications to inference through tvmgo package.

 ### Build